algorand/pyteal/docs/abi.rst

 An important property of an ABI type is whether it is static or dynamic.

 Static types are defined as types whose encoded length does not depend on the value of that type.
 This property allows encoding and decoding of static types to be more efficient.
+For example, the encoding of a :code:`boolean` type will always have a fixed length, regardless of whether the value is true or false.

 Likewise, dynamic types are defined as types whose encoded length does in fact depend on the value that type has.
-Due to this dependency, the code that PyTeal generates to encode, decode, and manipulate dynamic types is more complex and generally less efficient than the code needed for static types.
+For example, it's not possible to know the encoding size of a variable-sized :code:`string` type without also knowing its value.
+Due to this dependency on values, the code that PyTeal generates to encode, decode, and manipulate dynamic types is more complex and generally less efficient than the code needed for static types.

 Because of the difference in complexity and efficiency when working with static and dynamic types, **we strongly recommend using static types over dynamic types whenever possible**.
+Using static types generally makes your program's resource usage more predictable as well, so you can be more confidant your app has enough computation budget and storage space when using static types.

 Instantiating Types
 ^^^^^^^^^^^^^^^^^^^

 There are a few ways to create an instance of an ABI type.
-Each method produces the same result, but some may be more convenient than others.
+Each method produces the same result, but some may be more convenient than others in certain situations.

 With the Constructor
 """"""""""""""""""""""

-The most obvious way is to use its constructor, like so:
+The most straightforward way is to use its constructor, like so:

 .. code-block:: python

+    from pyteal import *

-    myUint8 = abi.Uint8()
+    my_uint8 = abi.Uint8()
-    myUint64 = abi.Uint64()
+    my_uint64 = abi.Uint64()
-    myArrayOf12Uint8s = abi.StaticArray(abi.StaticArrayTypeSpec(abi.Uint8TypeSpec(), 12))
+    my_array = abi.StaticArray(abi.StaticArrayTypeSpec(abi.Uint8TypeSpec(), 12))

 For simple types, using the constructor is straightforward and works as you would expect.
-However, more complex types like :any:`abi.StaticArray` have type-level arguments, so their constructor must take an :any:`abi.TypeSpec` which fully defines all necessary arguments.
+However, compound types like :any:`abi.StaticArray` have type-level arguments, so their constructor must take an :any:`abi.TypeSpec` which fully defines all necessary arguments.
 These types can be created with a constructor, but it's often not the most convenient way to do so.

 With an :code:`abi.TypeSpec` Instance
 """"""""""""""""""""""""""""""""""""""

-You may remember that :code:`abi.TypeSpec` has a :any:`new_instance() <abi.TypeSpec.new_instance>` method that can be used to instantiate ABI types.
-This is another way of instantiating ABI types, if you happen to have an :code:`abi.TypeSpec` instance available.
+Recall that :code:`abi.TypeSpec` has a :any:`new_instance() <abi.TypeSpec.new_instance>` method which instantiates ABI types.
+This is another way of instantiating ABI types, if you have an :code:`abi.TypeSpec` instance available.
 For example:

 .. code-block:: python

+    from pyteal import *

-    myUintType = abi.Uint8TypeSpec()
+    my_uint_type = abi.Uint8TypeSpec()
-    myUint8 = myUintType.new_instance()
+    my_uint = my_uint_type.new_instance()

-    myArrayType = abi.StaticArrayTypeSpec(myUintType, 12)
+    my_array_type = abi.StaticArrayTypeSpec(my_uint_type, 12)
-    myArrayOf12Uint8s = myArrayType.new_instance()
+    my_array = my_array_type.new_instance()

 With :code:`abi.make`
 """""""""""""""""""""

 Using :code:`abi.TypeSpec.new_instance()` makes sense if you already have an instance of the right :code:`abi.TypeSpec`, but otherwise it's not much better than using the constructor.
-Because of this, we have the :any:`abi.make` method, which is perhaps the most convenient way to create a complex type.
+Because of this, we have the :any:`abi.make` method, which is perhaps the most convenient way to create a compound type.

 To use it, you pass in a Python type annotation that describes the ABI type, and :code:`abi.make` will create an instance of it for you.
 For example:

 .. code-block:: python

     from typing import Literal
+    from pyteal import *

-    myUint8 = abi.make(abi.Uint8)
+    my_uint8 = abi.make(abi.Uint8)
-    myUint64 = abi.make(abi.Uint64)
+    my_uint64 = abi.make(abi.Uint64)
-    myArrayOf12Uint8s = abi.make(abi.StaticArray[abi.Uint8, Literal[12]])
+    my_array = abi.make(abi.StaticArray[abi.Uint8, Literal[12]])

 .. note::
     Since Python does not allow integers to be directly embedded in type annotations, you must wrap any integer arguments in the :code:`Literal` annotation from the :code:`typing` module.

+.. _Computed Values:

 Computed Values
 ^^^^^^^^^^^^^^^^^^^^^^^

 With the introduction of ABI types, it's only natural for there to be functions and operations which return ABI values.
-In a conventional language, it would be enough to return an instance of the ABI type directly from the operation, as usual.
-However, in PyTeal, there operations must actually return two things:
+In a conventional language, it would be enough to return an instance of the type directly from the operation.
+However, in PyTeal, these operations must actually return two values:

-1. An instance of the ABI type populated with the right value
+1. An instance of the ABI type that will be populated with the right value
 2. An :code:`Expr` object that contains the expressions necessary to compute and populate the value that the return type should have

 In order to combine these two pieces of information, the :any:`abi.ComputedValue[T] <abi.ComputedValue>` interface was introduced.
 Instead of directly returning an instance of the appropriate ABI type, functions that return ABI values will return an :any:`abi.ComputedValue` instance parameterized by the return type.